Skip to main content

 Since gravitational force is a conservative force, the work by this force can be expressed as a change in potential energy.
 With reference of zero potential energy when the two particles are far apart, the potential energy is given by

-One derivation of this formula is presented in the chapter on Energy.
+One derivation of this formula is presented in Part 1 Mechanics Ch.
+8 Energy and Power.

 Subsection 12.3.1 Energy of Two Bodies Interacting by Gravitational Force